Oh, to express, with worthy stress,

 My love of chess.

->No matter how one may feel about it, a win by timeout is no less honorable than a win by checkmate.
+>In many sports, the clock often defeats many opponents.
+No matter how one may feel about it, a win by timeout is no less honorable than a win by checkmate.

 >I'm a horn player who plays not only music, but also chess; I've played the horn all over North America and parts of Europe, playing virtually everything in the orchestral and solo horn repertoire. – My chess career is somewhat less interesting!
 However, I teach chess to children in schools, which invariably means I play a lot of simuls with them.